Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 Which AR-15 brand is the best?

 Best depends on use case and budget.
-For duty/defense: BCM or Daniel Defense.
+For home defense: BCM or Daniel Defense.
 For value: Aero Precision.
 For budget: PSA Premium/SABRE.
-For organizational/contract use: KAC or LMT.
-Knights Armament leads in bolt technology (E3 bolt with 5x service life), but BCM and DD offer better civilian support and parts availability at significantly lower prices.
+For top-tier builds: KAC or LMT.
+Knights Armament leads in bolt technology (E3 bolt with 5x service life), but BCM and DD offer better support and parts availability at significantly lower prices.